kyma-project/istio/docs/user/00-45-istio-features-configmap.md

 **Type:** `boolean`
 **Default:** `false`

-When set to `true`, the Istio module creates [Vertical Pod Autoscaler (VPA)](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) resources for Istio control plane components: istiod, ingress gateway, egress gateway, and CNI DaemonSet.
+When set to `true`, the Istio module creates [VerticalPodAutoscaler (VPA)](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) resources for Istio control plane components: istiod, ingress gateway, egress gateway, and CNI DaemonSet.

-The VPA manages **memory** resources only, allowing it to coexist safely with the existing Horizontal Pod Autoscaler (HPA) that scales based on CPU utilization.
+The VPA manages **memory** resources only, allowing it to coexist safely with the existing HorizontalPodAutoscaler (HPA) that scales based on CPU utilization.
 This enables automatic memory optimization for large-scale mesh deployments.

 #### Prerequisites